tsthorne/tsthorne/README.md

 8. :octocat: Git!

-Here's to learning new skills, which I'm hoping to verify by obtaining their respective Certifications.
+Here's to learning new skills, which I'm aiming to veryify through projects and certifications.

 Cheers 🍻